JNRowe/blanco/doc/install.rst

 and the optional dependencies are available from a combination of the main tree and `my overlay`_.

-``blanco`` doesn't require installation to work as it is only a single Python_ script.

 .. _downloads page: https://github.com/JNRowe/blanco/downloads
 .. _GitHub: https://github.com/